· Indexing in PubMed Central

 All manuscripts must contain statements summarising Ethical Approval and Informed Consent (after Funding and before the References) using the following templates:

 All material published in JFMS Open Reports must adhere to high ethical standards concerning animal welfare and meet with the above guidelines.

 All authors must make an Ethical Approval declaration on their manuscript, stating either:

-c) This study involved the use of experimental animals; or involved the use of client-owned animal(s) outside of established internationally recognised high standards (‘best practice’) of individual veterinary clinical patient care.
+c) This study involved the use of experimental animals; or involved the use of non-experimental animals (owned or unowned) outside of established internationally recognised high standards (‘best practice’) of individual veterinary clinical patient care.
 As no established ethical approval committee was available, an ad hoc ethical committee was used for approval as described in the manuscript.
 Examples where this statement might apply include where novel medications, techniques, devices or interventions not urrently part of recognised veterinary practice are used.
 Authors must state in the Materials and Methods the reason why an institutional, national or international ethical review body was not available and should describe the nature of an ad hoc committee used (and which must have included at least some individuals independent of the institute(s)/clinic(s) involved in the work).

 d) This work did not involve the use of animals and therefore Ethical Approval was not required.
 Authors may select this option if, for example, the manuscript is solely a clinical review or clinical guidelines using previously published data, and not involving the publication of any novel animal data.

 4.6.2 Informed Consent and Informed Consent for publication

 All material published in JFMS Open Reports must include Informed Consent and meet with the above guidelines.
 All authors must make an Informed Consent declaration on their manuscript, stating either:

 a) Informed Consent (either verbal or written) was obtained from the owner or legal custodian of all animal(s) described in this work for the procedure(s) undertaken.